 Tax Court Lawyers in Lexington

-Federal tax issues are handled by the United States Tax Court, which has branches all over the U.S. So, the U.S. Tax Court almost certainly has a courthouse in or around Lexington, Kentucky.
+Federal tax issues are handled by the United States Tax Court, which has branches all over the U.S. So, the U.S. Tax Court almost certainly has a courthouse in or around Lexington, South Carolina.

-Tax law claims can arise out of any disagreement having to do with one's legal obligation to pay their taxes in Lexington, Kentucky.
+Tax law claims can arise out of any conflict having to do with one's legal obligation to pay their taxes in Lexington, South Carolina.
 Most often, they occur when the IRS alleges that a taxpayer has not paid all of the taxes that they owe, and the taxpayer disagrees.
 The court has to resolve this dispute.

-Federal tax court is somewhat unique in that individuals who are not licensed attorneys in Kentucky (or anywhere else) may represent taxpayers before the tax court, as long as they can pass an exam indicating that they have a good understanding of tax law.
+Federal tax court is somewhat unique in that individuals who are not licensed attorneys in South Carolina (or anywhere else) may represent taxpayers before the tax court, as long as they can pass an exam indicating that they have a good familiarity of tax law.
 Licensed lawyers do not need to take this exam to practice before tax court.

-Do I Need a Lexington, Kentucky Tax Attorney?
+Do I Need a Lexington, South Carolina Tax Attorney?

 Federal law permits some non-lawyers to represent parties in tax court.
 However, tax law is a fairly intricate and specialized legal field.
 Most lawyers who practice tax law do not practice any other area of law, giving you an idea of how specialized it is.

 If you have to go to tax court for whatever reason, you should almost certainly speak with a knowledgeable tax attorney in Lexington, South Carolina.
 Even though some non-lawyers are technically permitted to represent you in tax court, there are distinct advantages to hiring a lawyer, even if a non-attorney can provide you with competent representation.
 The main advantage is the fact that all attorneys are tightly regulated by their state bar associations, and if they botch your case, you may have more legal recourse against an attorney than you would against a non-attorney.